Burgerballs/FNF-Troll-Engine/README.md

 I've modified the `install_haxelibs` files, before building you should check them out.

+# Added features

+This fork has some features that are different to the original or are completely new.

+## Interpolated Scroll Velocities

+Scroll velocities are a big part of Troll Engine, so thats why this modified version adds two extra events for "Interpolated" scroll velocities.

+Basically imagine the Scroll Speed Change event in Psych Engine, but for Scroll Velocity instead, with a set duration.

+Because of the way that it works, there is an option in the Options Menu, that allows you to change it's smoothness, if it takes a toll on your computer's RAM.

 # Friday Night Funkin': Troll Engine

 [Troll Engine](https://github.com/riconuts/troll-engine) is the fork of [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) that's used on the [Tails Gets Trolled mod](https://gamebanana.com/mods/320596).